nekiak/GUX-RyzenXHCIFix/README.md

-## Fork of Zenith432's GenericUSBXHCI USB 3.0 Driver by RehabMan & TheRacerMaster
+## GenericUSBXHCI Fork by RehabMan & TheRacerMaster

 ### How to Install: